Roblox/roact/docs/guide/state-and-lifecycle.md

 </div>

 ## Incrementing Counter, Part Three
-Building on the previous two examples, we can expand the incrementing counter to move the counter state and loop inside Roact, and use `setState` to trigger a re-render instead of `Roact.reconcile`.
+Building on the previous two examples, we can expand the incrementing counter to move the counter state and loop inside Roact, and use `setState` to trigger a re-render instead of `Roact.update`.

 Generally, this ticking clock demonstrates how many stateful components are structured in Roact.